jveski/helmetfs/README.md

 # helmetfs

-A FUSE filesystem that bridges between local and remote storage for backups and self-healing.
+A FUSE filesystem for real-time backups to remote storage and self-healing from file corruption.

-## Features

-TODO
+The helmet filesystem is layered on top of two filesystems: one local and one remote.
+Operations are passed through to the local fs and asynchronously replicated to the remote one.
+A nightly job checks the integrity of local files and recovers from bitflips by restoring from remote storage.

 ## Usage